 The most common super-food of Germany is the sauerkraut.
 This side dish is made from fermented cabbage and was created in the 17th century.
 Sauerkraut is made from finely cut cabbage and contains active probiotics that help fight against harmful toxins.

 The Germans are really huge fans of potatoes and they add them as sides to many dishes.
-This potato pancake, also known as Reibekuchen, Kartoffelpuffer, Reibeplätzchen , Grumbeerpannekuche, and Reiberdatschi.
+Potato pancake are also known as Reibekuchen, Kartoffelpuffer, Reibeplätzchen, Grumbeerpannekuche, and Reiberdatschi.
 This delicious side dish is often served at winter or Christmas festival as finger food.

 Kartoffelkloesse (potato dumpling)